-Daily Responsibilities of Real Estate Agents
+Daily Responsibilities in the Life of a Real Estate Agent

 Working With Buyer Prospects and Clients

 Working with buyer clients isn't just about driving them around, looking at homes or other properties.
 A great deal of preparation is involved in determining their needs, finding suitable properties, and gathering information to help your buyer clients make decisions.

 And if you're listing properties?
 Be prepared to stage and show your properties, and to arrange and be in place for open houses.
 Many agents make it a routine to attend others' open houses and they take time view each week's new local listings as well.